Skip to main content

 There is good news!
 Virgin has been offering some sizeable promotions, like up to $600 credit per cabin toward the bar bill.
 Although not guaranteed, cruisers who want the adult-only, fun party vibe of Virgin, should watch out for their frequent promotions to make it a more all-inclusive experience.

-You'll still have to shell out money for a few other things, like shore excursions, spa treatments, and transportation to/from the port.
-However, Virgin's fares are considerably lower compared to other adults-only cruise lines.
+You will still have to shell out money for a few other things, like shore excursions, spa treatments, and transportation to/from the port.
+However, Virgin's fares are considerably lower compared to other adults-only cruise lines and attract a younger crowd.
+You will not find the same kind of late-night entertainment onboard Viking Cruises, that is for sure!

 Other possible considerations